starFalll/LeetCode/templates/Tree.md

 All the following implementations are based on the update operations of finding "sum of intervals" and "addition and subtraction" of intervals. (区间和)

+**When only have single point modification, we do not need pushDown, when need interval modification, we must need pushDown operation.**

 https://www.acwing.com/blog/content/24440/

 https://leetcode.cn/problems/longest-increasing-subsequence-ii/solutions/1/by-lfool-f6vs/